odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 .. image:: australia/employment-hero-chart-of-accounts.png
    :alt: Chart of Accounts menu in Employment Hero

-For the API to work, you need to create the same accounts a
+For the API to work, you need to create the same accounts as the default accounts of your Employment Hero business (**same name and same code**) in Odoo.
+You also need to choose the correct account types in Odoo to generate accurate financial reports.